-Greg Blessing was quick to remind me that the flow is slower at the bottom of the river.
+Greg Blessing, long-term Guide at the Covey, points out that the flow is slower at the bottom of the river.
 The friction of the water against the bed slows the water down, of course, to a slower speed than the surface.

 Why does that matter?
 First, the fish are still hanging out down there in the rocks and riffles that are just less apparent to us viewing from the surface.
 The riffles that are productive in lower flows will still be productive – maybe more so – in the higher water.
-So you have to get your fly down deep to the fish.
-And add more weight to get the fly down faster, too.
+Keep reading for tips on getting the fly down deeper and faster later in this blog.

-Robert Younghanz, our resident entomologist known as “The Bug Guy” around these parts, added that the food supply during run-off can actually increase with the higher flows.
+Robert Younghanz, our resident entomologist known as “The Bug Guy” around these parts, adds that the food supply during run-off can actually increase with the higher flows.
 “It’s like a good spring cleaning in the rivers.
 And stuff at the bottom gets pushed up and into the feeding lanes.
 Big bugs – stoneflies, bigger worms, cranefly larva – all become more vulnerable as they get washed down stream.”
 Stoneflies, unlike mayflies, move to the bank when they reach adulthood.
 So when they get dislodged from the rocks of the riverbed, they are making their way to the banks.
-And hungry fish are taking bigger flies.
+And hungry fish, hugging the banks in the slower water, are taking bigger flies.

 The magic of the Stonefly

 All of our guides agree to “go big” when it comes to fly selection.
 And what pattern kept rising to the top (so to speak)?
 The many variations of the stonefly.

 Pat’s Rubberlegs came up on every guide’s list.
 Greg Blessing recommends using the Rubberlegs as an anchor fly, your top fly in a 2-fly rig, and maybe try a caddis pupa dropped off of it for your second fly.